VereeckeLab/Colibactin-induced-genotoxicity/README.md

 - 5.session_info.txt: Contains all packages used and their respective versions for the analysis.

 Notes:
-- To be able to run the provided R scripts you need the raw_counts.csv file provided on GEOXXXXXX and additional files found in the data folder.
+- To be able to run the provided R scripts you need the raw_counts.csv file provided on GSE241851 and additional files found in the data folder.

 # Citation
 TBA